 The next test is to check the overall gear train friction.
 Keep the pallet isolated from the escapement.
 Add a small weight directly to the cord.
-The escapement should rotate freely with 12-16 ounces of weight for the 7 day option.
-Different runtime options will need proportionally different amounts of weight.
+The escapement should rotate freely with 12-16 ounces of weight.
 Stop the escapement and check that it starts spinning again.
 Let the weight fall to the floor.
 It might take an hour or two because the weight is so small.
 If the escapement does not spin easily, then debug each pair of gears individually to see if you can identify where the extra friction is coming from.